A Note From Pastor Anna

 We pastors often talk about our calls as if they were one time events: God called us to ministry, we answered, and the “call” chapter of our stories closed.
 In my experience, that is far from the truth.
 I was called to ministry as a high school and college student, and I am continually called back into this work every day.
 Every time my passion for worship and for justice intersects with the needs of the church and the world, I find myself called more deeply into this work of pastoral ministry.

-For the past five years, I have served as a pastor at Central Presbyterian Church, downtown Atlanta.
-I began my time at Central as a Pastor in Residence, and I was called to stay as an Associate Pastor.
+For the past five years, I have served as a pastor at Central Presbyterian Church in downtown Atlanta.
+I began my time at Central as a pastor in residence, and I was called to stay as an associate pastor.
 During transition periods, I served as acting executive pastor and then acting head of staff.
 While at Central, I have served as an officer on the board of the Central Outreach and Advocacy Center, a direct service nonprofit seeking to open doors to overcome and prevent homelessness, and Ukirk Atlanta, a Presbyterian campus ministry in the presbytery.
-I also serve on the Examinations Commission of the Presbytery and I am a mentor for first call pastors.
+I also serve on the Examinations Commission of the Presbytery, and I am a mentor for first call pastors.

 I have been honored to hold leadership positions in the denomination, as well; I have led worship and written liturgy for conferences around the nation, written for PC(USA) and Presbyterian Association of Musicians publications, and served as co-director of a few Montreat conferences.
-Leadership is a passion of mine and, in 2018, I decided to develop my executive leadership skills through formal education.
-I enrolled in a distance-learning Master’s of Business Administration program through The Citadel Graduate College in Charleston and I will graduate in 2020.
+Leadership is a passion of mine, and, in 2018, I decided to develop my executive leadership skills through formal education.
+I enrolled in a distance-learning Master of Business Administration program through The Citadel Graduate College in Charleston, and I will graduate in 2020.